wbalmer/petitRADTRANS/docs/JOSS/Blain2024/paper.md

 Ground-based high-resolution spectra contain telluric and stellar lines that must be removed.
 This is usually done with a "preparing" pipeline (also called "detrending" or "pre-processing" pipeline).
 To this end, a new `retrieval.preparing` sub-module has been implemented, containing the "Polyfit" pipeline [@Blain2024] and the "SysRem" pipeline [@Tamuz2005].
 To perform a retrieval when the data are prepared with "Polyfit", the forward model must be prepared in the same way [@Blain2024].
 This forward model preparation step can be activated when calculating a spectrum with `SpectralModel`.

-### Ground-based data simulation
-Data ($F$) taken from ground telescopes can be expressed as $F = M_\Theta \circ D + N$ [@Blain2024], where $M_\Theta$ is an exact model with true parameters $\Theta$, $D$ ("deformation matrix") represents the combination of telluric lines, stellar lines, and instrumental deformations (pseudo-continuum, blaze function, ...), and $N$ is the noise.
-The operator "$\circ$" represents the element-wise product.
+## Other features
 Telluric lines, noise, and other deformations can be included in a `SpectralModel` object.
 A time-varying airmass can be added as model parameter to better model the telluric lines.

-Finally, a command-line interface (CLI) with ESO's [SKYCALC](https://www.eso.org/observing/etc/bin/gen/form?INS.MODE=swspectr+INS.NAME=SKYCALC) sky model calculator has been implemented, adapting the CLI provided on the [ESO's website](https://www.eso.org/observing/etc/doc/skycalc/helpskycalccli.html).
+A command-line interface (CLI) with ESO's [SKYCALC](https://www.eso.org/observing/etc/bin/gen/form?INS.MODE=swspectr+INS.NAME=SKYCALC) sky model calculator has been implemented, adapting the CLI provided on the [ESO's website](https://www.eso.org/observing/etc/doc/skycalc/helpskycalccli.html).

+SpectralModel comes with a class method which takes into account the (uniform) prior range of the radial velocity semi-amplitude ($K_p$), the rest frame velocity shift ($V_\mathrm{rest}$), and the mid transit time offset ($T_0$) to automatically calculate the optimal wavelength range to load, reducing memory usage.

 # The petitRADTRANS 3 update
 Fully and seamlessly implementing `SpectralModel` into pRT required major changes and refactors to pRT's code.
 The changes focus on optimisations (both for speed and RAM usage) for high-resolution spectra computing, but this also impacts the correlated-k (low-resolution) part of the code.
 Overall, computation times for a typical spectral calculation between version 2 and version 3 have been divided by two, and RAM usage reduced by 30%.
 To speed-up "input data" (opacities, pre-calculated equilibrium chemistry table, star spectra table) loading times, pRT's loading system has been overhauled and the loaded files have been converted from a mix of ASCII, Fortran unformatted and [HDF5](https://www.hdfgroup.org/solutions/hdf5/) files to HDF5-only.
 Opacities now also follow an extended [ExoMol database](https://www.exomol.com/) naming and structure convention.
 The package's installation process has been made compatible with Python $\geq$ 3.12[^4].
 Finally, several quality-of-life features (e.g., missing requested opacities can be automatically downloaded from the project's [Keeper library](https://keeper.mpdl.mpg.de/d/ccf25082fda448c8a0d0/), or the `Planet` object) have been implemented.